rnagarajan1/BronxRepo/README.md

 #Rolling Sales Data
 The Department of Finance’s Rolling Sales files lists properties that sold in the last twelve-month period in New York City for all tax classes.
 These files include the neighborhood, building type, square footage and other data.

-Our project inlcudes the following goal.
+Our project is analysing the Bronx data from the above New York  city's dataset and it inlcudes the following goal.

 Goal: Create an RStudio project for the analysis of this data set.
 Your file structure within the project should include the following: